Ethiopian Empire: Early modern period

-In 1543, Emperor Gelawdewos beat Ahmad ibn Ibrahim al-Ghazi armies and Ahmad himself was killed at the Battle of Wayna Daga, close to Wegera.
-This victory allowed the empire to reconquer progressively the Ethiopian Highlands.
-In 1559 Gelawdewos was killed attempting to invade Adal Sultanate at the Battle of Fatagar, and his severed head was paraded in Adal's capital Harar.

-The Ottoman Empire made another attempt at conquering Ethiopia, from 1557, establishing Habesh Eyalet, the province of Abyssinia, by conquering Massawa, the Empire's main port and seizing Suakin from the allied Funj Sultanate in what is now Sudan.
-In 1573 Sultanate of Harar attempted to invade Ethiopia again however Sarsa Dengel successfully defended the Ethiopian frontier.
+The Ottoman Empire occupied parts of Ethiopia, from 1557, establishing Habesh Eyalet, the province of Abyssinia, by conquering Massawa, the Empire's main port and seizing Suakin from the allied Funj Sultanate in what is now Sudan.
+In 1573 the Adal Sultanate attempted to invade Ethiopia again; however, Sarsa Dengel successfully defended the Ethiopian frontier at the Battle of Webi River, where he defeated, captured and executed the Adalite Sultan Muhammad ibn Nasir along with the core of the Adalite nobility.
+This marked the end of Adal as a military power.

 The Ottomans were checked by Emperor Sarsa Dengel's victory and sacking of Arqiqo in 1589, thus containing them on a narrow coastline strip.
-The Afar Sultanate maintained the remaining Ethiopian port on the Red Sea, at Baylul.

-Oromo migrations through the same period, occurred with the movement of a large pastoral population from the southeastern provinces of the Empire.
-A contemporary account was recorded by the monk Abba Bahrey, from the Gamo region.
+The Afar Sultanate maintained the remaining Ethiopian port on the Red Sea at Baylul.
+Oromo migrations through the same period occurred, with the movement of a large pastoral population from the southeastern provinces of the Empire.
+A contemporary account was recorded by the monk Abba Bahrey from the Gamo region.
 Subsequently, the empire organization changed progressively, with faraway provinces taking more independence.
-A remote province such as Bale is last recorded paying tribute to the imperial throne during Yaqob reign (1590-1607).
+A remote province such as Bale is last recorded paying tribute to the imperial throne during Yaqob's reign (1590–1607).

+In 1636, Emperor Fasilides founded Gondar as a permanent capital, which became a highly stable, prosperous commercial center.
+This period saw profound achievements in Ethiopian art and architecture, and innovations such as the construction of the royal complex Fasil Ghebbi, and 44 churches that were established around Lake Tana.
+In the arts, the Gondarine period saw the creation of diptychs and triptychs, murals and illuminated manuscripts, mostly with religious motifs.
 The reign of Iyasu the Great (1682-1706) was a major period of consolidation.
 It also saw the dispatching of embassies to Louis XIV's France and to Dutch India.
 The Early Modern period was one of intense cultural and artistic creation.
 Notable philosophers from that area are Zera Yacob and Walda Heywat.
-The city of Gondar became the capital in 1636, with several fortified castles built in the town and in its surrounding areas.
 After the death of Iyasu I the empire fell into a period of political turmoil.

-Zemene Mesafint

 From 1769 to 1855, the Ethiopian empire passed through a period known as the Princes Era (in Amharic: Zemene Mesafint).
 This was a period of Ethiopian history with numerous conflicts between the various Ras (equivalent to the English dukes) and the Emperor, who had only limited power and only dominated the area around the contemporary capital of Gondar.
-Both the development of society and culture stagnated in this period.
-Religious conflict, both within the Ethiopian Orthodox Church and between them and the Muslims were often used as a pretext for mutual strife.
+The development of society and culture stagnated in this period.
+Religious conflict, both within the Ethiopian Orthodox Church and between them and the Muslims, was often used as a pretext for mutual strife.
 The Princes Era ended with the reign of Emperor Tewodros II.